 Holly is taken by a stranger and never found.

-Nine years later, Rachel is living a quiet life in Dorset.
-She’s tried to keep things together since the traumatic day when she lost her eldest daughter.
-She has a new family, a loving partner and her secrets are locked away in her painful past.
+Nine years later, Rachel is doing her best, living a quiet life in Dorset.
+She’s tried to forget the traumatic day when she lost her daughter, hide her broken heart and put everything into her new family and loving partner, who know none of the secrets in her painful past.

-Until one afternoon when Rachel meets a new school parent Kate and her teenage daughter Bella.
-Rachel’s world is instantly turned upside down – she’s seen Bella before.
+Until one afternoon when Rachel meets a new school parent and her beautiful teenage daughter.
+Rachel’s world is instantly turned upside down.
 She’d recognise that face anywhere – it’s her missing child.

 Shalini Boland is a new author for me.
 This was my first taste of the maniacal web of deceit, heartbreak and the pure brain twisters that she is able write.
 I felt honoured to be accepted for this ARC and my was I in for a treat.
 After finishing this book, I immediately jumped onto goodreads and added the rest of the thrillers she has penned straight onto my TBR.
 I really try to go into each book without any outrageous expectations, but I had a feeling that this was going to deliver and deliver wholeheartedly.
 Fortunately, I hit the nail on the head.
 This woman has the ability to invoke the fear, to invoke the cold sweats when you’re waiting for the truth to will out.
 She knows how to invoke it all!